-33. Is there a source to determine the unemployment rate for a census tract?
+34. Is there a source to determine the unemployment rate for a census tract?

 Yes.
-The CDFI Fund utilizes the Census or ACS data when determining if a census tract's unemployment rate is 1.5 or 1.25 times greater than the national average.
+The CDFI Fund utilizes the Census or ACS data when determining if a census tract's unemployment rate is 1.25, 1.5 or 2.5 times greater than the national average.
 Unemployment data for individual census tracts can be found in CIMS and in the tabular data files.

-For Allocatees using the 2011-2015 ACS data, the national unemployment rate for the 50 states, the District of Columbia, Puerto Rico and Island Areas of the United States (American Samoa, Guam, Northern Mariana Islands and the US Virgin Islands) is 8.3%.
+For Allocatees using the 2011-2015 ACS data, the national unemployment rate for the 50 states, the District of Columbia, Puerto Rico and Island Areas of the United States (American Samoa, Guam, the Commonwealth of the Northern Mariana Islands and the US Virgin Islands) is 8.3%.

-For Allocatees using the 2016-2020 ACS data, the national unemployment rate for the 50 states, the District of Columbia, Puerto Rico and Island Areas is 5.4%.
+For Allocatees using the 2016-2020 ACS data, the national unemployment rate for the 50 states, the District of Columbia, Puerto Rico and Island Areas of the United States (American Samoa, Guam, the Commonwealth of the Northern Mariana Islands and the US Virgin Islands) is 5.4%.

-34. How does the CDFI Fund define activities that "support health related services" as it relates to QLICIs in federally designated medically underserved areas?
+35. How does the CDFI Fund define activities that "support health related services" as it relates to QLICIs in federally designated Medically Underserved Areas (MUA) or geographic Health Professional Shortage Areas (HPSA) as designated by Health Resources & Service Administration (HRSA)?

-In order for an investment to meet the criterion of being in an area of higher distress due to its location in a medically underserved area (MUA), the QALICB must provide medical and health related services to communities or populations in the MUA or increase access to medical and health related services in the MUA.
+In order for an investment to meet the criterion of being in an Area of Higher Distress due to its location in Medically Underserved Areas or, as allowed beginning with CY 2024-2025 Allocatees, geographic Health Professional Shortage Areas, the QALICB must provide medical and health related services to communities or populations in the MUA or HPSA or increase access to health related services in the MUA or HPSA.
 For the purposes of compliance, the CDFI Fund will consider a QLICI to support health related services if the QLICI meets at least one of the following criteria:

-The QLICI is used to finance a QALICB that provides direct medical and dental care, including screenings, diagnostic and preventive care, or support services that contribute directly to that care (e.g., referrals/case management, chronic disease management, transportation necessary for adequate patient care, etc.).

-- 2. The QLICI is used to finance a QALICB that provides non-medical care such us mental health care, behavioral health care, substance abuse treatment (including assessments); physical and/or occupational therapy; or support services that contribute directly to that care (e.g., referrals/case management, chronic disease management, transportation necessary for adequate patient care, etc.). - 3.
-The QLICI is used to finance real estate activities where at least 50% of the rentable square footage is leased to businesses providing health care services.

-35. How will the CDFI Fund determine if a project is located in a Food Desert using USDA's Food Access Research Atlas?
+- The QLICI is used to finance a QALICB that provides direct medical and dental care, including screenings, diagnostic and preventive care, or support services that contribute directly to that care (e.g., referrals/case management, chronic disease management, transportation necessary for adequate patient care, etc.). - 2.
+The QLICI is used to finance a QALICB that provides non-medical care such us mental health care, behavioral health care, substance abuse treatment (including assessments); physical and/or occupational therapy; or support services that contribute directly to that care (e.g., referrals/case management, chronic disease management, transportation necessary for adequate patient care, etc.). - 3.
+The QLICI is used to finance real estate activities where at least 50% of the rentable square footage is leased to businesses providing health related services. - 36.
+How will the CDFI Fund determine if a project is located in a census tract designated as Low-Income and Low-Access to supermarkets, supercenters, or large grocery stores using USDA's Food Access Research Atlas?

-Provided that a project is located in any of the four "Low Income and Low Access" criteria in the USDA's Food Access Research Atlas it would be deemed to be in an area of higher distress for the purposes of the NMTC program, to the extent QLICI activities will increase access to healthy food.
-Please note, USDA's Food Access Research Atlas has two layers, 2019 and 2015.
-Allocatees can continue to use 2015 Food Desert layer until January 1, 2024.
-QLICIs closed on or after January 1, 2024 must use 2019 Food Desert layer to determine if a QALICB is located in a food desert.
+Provided that a project is located in any of the four "Low-Income and Low-Access" criteria in the USDA's Food Access Research Atlas (FARA) it would be deemed to be in an Area of Higher Distress for the purposes of the NMTC program, to the extent QLICI activities will increase access to healthy food.
+Please note, USDA's Food Access Research Atlas has multiple versions of data files and uses 2010 census tracts.
+QLICIs closed on or after January 1, 2024 must use the 2019 version of the "Low-Income and Low-Access" data file to determine if a QALICB is located in a qualified census tract.

-36. How does the CDFI Fund define "other similar federal/state/local programs targeted towards particularly economically distressed communities"?
+37. How does the CDFI Fund define "other similar federal/state/local programs targeted towards particularly economically distressed communities"?